-Table 2: Type number and model
+Table 2: Type number, model and pedelec type

 1.6 Frame number

 Each frame has an individual frame number stamped on it (see Figure 2).
 The frame number can be used to associate the pedelec with the owner.
 The frame number is the most important identifier for verifying ownership.